bentsea/critical-truth/_posts/2016-07-21-star-trek-beyond.markdown

 ---
 layout: post
 title:  "Star Trek: Beyond"
-blurb: "Justin Lin delivers the best of the new movies!"
+blurb: "Justin Lin delivers the best of the new movies that better captures the feel of Star Trek!"
 final-verdict: "The best of the rebooted franchise, and a must watch for all sci-fi fans that satisfies in a way the series has been lacking."
 rating: "8.0"
 date:   2016-07-21 16:59:15